The Things We Think and Do Not Write: The Future of Our Industry

 Just ask Twitter co-founder and former CEO Evan Williams about Medium’s “Clap” problem…

-Every digital agency and media company under the sun will obstinately continue to waste processing power trying to make their own ‘fetch’ happen — NBCUniversal has CFlight, ESPN has its own custom standards to measure viewership, the Media Rating Council has proposed its own uniform standard for consumption, and brands from HP to Nestle are rolling out their own “thresholds for viewability” — yet there is simply never going to be a data-powered silver bullet more valuable than the almighty dollar itself.
+Every digital agency and media company under the sun will obstinately continue to waste processing power trying to make their own ‘fetch’ happen — NBCUniversal has CFlight, ESPN has its own custom standards to measure viewership, the Media Rating Council has proposed its own uniform standard for consumption — yet there is simply never going to be a data-powered silver bullet more valuable than the almighty dollar itself.

-I have to assume that’s because “riveting,” by its very definition, implies inaction, and in this day and age there’s nothing more valuable than our time.
+I have to assume that’s because it implies inaction, and in this day and age there’s nothing more valuable than our time.

 Time is money, as they say…